Understanding night sweats

 A few habit shifts can also work wonders.

-- Skip spicy grub and cut back on caffeine or booze
+- Skip spicy grub and cut back on caffeine and alcohol.

-- Get moving with regular exercise to ease stress and regulate temp
+- Get moving with regular exercise to ease stress and regulate your temperature.

 Medical interventions

-If that’s not enough, your GP can step in.
+If that’s not enough, your GP or healthcare pofessional can step in.

 They might pinpoint a cause, like hormones or an infection, and suggest something along the lines of the following: